Catnary/catnary.github.io/_posts/2025-02-10-markdown-cv.md

 #media_subpath: /path/to/media/
 ---

-I rarely use Word for anything these days.
+I rarely use Word these days.
 When very occasionally I do need something in `.docx` or `.pdf` format, the thing I enjoy least is messing around with the formatting in Word to make it look presentable.

-Most recruitment workflows involve having to submit Word or PDF files so I wanted to figure out an efficient workflow for outputting a presentable CV and covering letter in PDF format from markdown files.
+Most recruitment workflows involve having to submit Word or PDF files so I wanted to figure out a simple method for turning markdown into a presentable CV and covering letter in PDF format.

 The following is what I came up with.
-It's not the most streamlined process, but (unusually for me) I'm happy with this not being more automated.
+It's not the most elegant process, but (unusually for me) I'm ok with this not being more automated.

+tl;dr: I have markdown template file that I edit, then pass that and a CSS stylesheet to Pandoc and Weasyprint to output a formatted PDF.

 ## Tools

 **A Linux environment and markdown editor**: I built upon an existing VSCode devcontainer I'd created for other Pandoc tasks.

-**[Pandoc](https://pandoc.org/)**: This is a super-useful tool for converting files to/from different markdown formats.
+**[Pandoc](https://pandoc.org/)**: This is a really useful tool for converting files to/from different markdown formats.
 Depending on your flavour of linux, this can be installed with:

 ```sh
 sudo apt install pandoc